open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-jar-components.md

 `io.opentelemetry.javaagent.OpenTelemetryAgent` which implements [Java instrumentation agent](https://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html).
-This class is loaded during application startup by application classloader.
+This class is loaded during application startup by application class loader.
-Its sole responsibility is to push agent's classes into JVM's bootstrap classloader and immediately delegate to `io.opentelemetry.javaagent.bootstrap.AgentInitializer` (now in the bootstrap class loader) class from there.
+Its sole responsibility is to push agent's classes into JVM's bootstrap class loader and immediately delegate to `io.opentelemetry.javaagent.bootstrap.AgentInitializer` (now in the bootstrap class loader) class from there.